DaXcess/LCVR/README.md

 # Compatibility

 Due to the amount of changes LCVR makes to the game and gameplay features, some mods might not be compatible with LCVR.
-For a list of compatible mods, you can refer to the compatibility sheet [here](https://docs.google.com/spreadsheets/d/1mSulrvMkQFtjF_BWDeSfGz9rm3UWKMywmUP1yhcgCGo/edit?usp=sharing).
 A small handful of mods have been made fully compatible with LCVR, either by custom code inside LCVR, or (preferably) changes within those mods to work properly with the VR mod.

 # Installing and using the mod